Uroš Predić Studio: Importance

 In general, the house is one of major representatives of the Vienna Secession style in Belgrade architecture of the early 20th century, with discrete, but visible, touches of Academism.

-Uroš Predić's studio, as the space the great artist used to live and create in, along with the artistic legacy, is part of the special monumental values of the memorial character in Belgrade.
+Uroš Predić studio, as the space the great artist used to live and create in, along with the artistic legacy, is part of the special monumental values of the memorial character in Belgrade.
 Hence, the house was declared a cultural monument in 1987.
 The explanation of the Institute for the protection of the monuments said: "Uroš Predić's Atelier is located in the building which was built in 1908, on a design by architect Nikola Nestorović, as a family house of Uroš's brother Josif Predić.
 In this atelier he (Uroš) spent 44 years, since 1909 when he moved in, to his death in 1953.
 In it, he created his most important paintings, which in great measure set the direction of the development of the Serbian painting in the first decade of the 20th century".